minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-hiding-the-treats-in-the-house.md

 You need to hide the kibbles only in those areas you are comfortable for your dog to go.
 For example Miki doesn’t have a permission to climb on the sofa or any other furniture, so I hide the kibbles relatively close to the floorlevel.

-In the winter we have long dark nights here in Finland.
-Sometimes when it’s dark outside I turn the lights out and just sprinkle the kibbles on the floor and let Miki use his nose to sniff out where the kibbles are.
-You can do the same thing if you have a windowless room, just shut the door and turn the lights off.

 ---

 [![](https://lh3.googleusercontent.com/6pdSJZA21RVCoC76XtYAFK-AjP4wiPCuy9rffbYzVRc=w800)](https://lh3.googleusercontent.com/6pdSJZA21RVCoC76XtYAFK-AjP4wiPCuy9rffbYzVRc=s0)